macgyver603/classets/docs/dark_matters_rnd.md

 This datagen processor will generate information about this fictional company's R&D projects.
 Specifically created for the CIS 405 team project, it will generate BI records with 2 key facts and 3 key dimensions (technically 4 if you include the `project_uuid`).
 Each record represents a specific R&D project (assuming a unique uuid in the dataset), and will contain the following information:

 - `project_uuid`: Project ID.
-Will be determined randomly to differentiate project records.
+Will be determined randomly to differentiate project records and is limited to alphanumericals for compatibility with Excel.
 - `project_cost` (fact 1): Overall cost (in $1k's) of the R&D project including labor, materials, production, etc.
-- `cost_reduction` (fact 2): Overall reduction of manufacturing, maintenance, and operational expenses for our next 100 launches in $1k's
+- `savings` (fact 2): Overall reduction of manufacturing, maintenance, and operational expenses for our next 100 launches in $1k's
 - `location` (dimension 1): Facility location for the R&D project by US state (This generator assumes you provided a valid array of two-digit state names and will break if not...)
 - `funding_agency` (dimension 2): Agency/organization funding the R&D project
 - `subsystem` (dimension 3): List of subsystems the R&D projects will span